Portable Chemical Detector, TL9-TL11

 1.0kg, Cr500, 100m range

 This unit has the ability to classify an essentially limitless number of molecules of chemical elements and compounds, but must be programmed from a hand computer to scan for up to 50, based on the data on their molecular vibration frequency.
-The unit will list these on its screen.
-The data may be later transferred to another computer for detailed analysis.
+These will be listed on its screen.
+Data may be later transferred to another computer for detailed analysis.

 The unit can just be operated without any range setting, but it will report only what chemicals (within its detection set) have been found, without indicating distance or direction from the detector.